Best GoPro Settings for Winter Sports

 Color Profile

-Nothing is inherently wrong with the “Natural” or “Vibrant” color profiles.
-They provide the saturated colors and high contrast you’d expect from an action cam.
+Nothing is inherently wrong with any of the color profiles.
+Vibrant and Normal provide the saturated colors and high contrast you’d expect from an action cam.
+While GP Log looks bland by design so that you can come in with with heavy color grading to put your style on it.

-The problem for winter sports is, pure white snow against people and trees is already as high-contrast as it gets!
-So “Natural” or “Vibrant” tend to be strenuous to watch (just like high sharpness).
+The problem for winter sports is, pure white snow against people in colorful jackets and dark trees sounds high-contrast.
+But especially in overcast weather it can look pretty flat on camera.
+So “Natural” or “Vibrant” tend to be more natural to watch – and look just like you remember it through your eyes.

 Useful Accessories